-And if you're seeking the latest phone, you won't have to worry with Verizon - you can adopt the latest phone, even phones temporarily (or completely) unavailable to other major carriers like the Google Pixel.
+And if you're seeking the latest phone, you won't have to worry with Verizon - you can adopt the latest phone, even phones temporarily (or completely) unavailable at other major carriers like the Google Pixel.
 At the time of this writing, Verizon has exclusive rights to sell the Google Pixel line of devices.
 You can check the best deals for a Google Pixel here.

 Unfortunately, you're paying for quality when you opt for Verizon.
 It happens to be one of the most expensive carriers in the United States.
 In fact, its prices have been one factor in the negative shift of wireless consumers - 307,000 customers have left the service in the first quarter of 2017 in favor of Sprint and T-Mobile networks (and AT&T too), which is an absolute first for the company.
 But you will receive fantastic customer service, as its ACSI score is set at 71 for 2016.

 While Verizon may have the best network around, AT&T's network is quite solid.
 AT&T offers the LTE-Advanced network, which is 50 percent faster than 4G LTE2.
 However, you'll need a 4G LTE Advanced compatible phone and be in an area that offers LTE-Advanced data.